jbequ5/Enigma-Machine-Miner/DetailedREADME.md

 **Inner Loop** (per-challenge execution):
 Planning Arbos → Orchestrator Arbos → Dynamic Swarm (Sub-Arbos workers + parallel ToolHunter sub-swarms) → Synthesis Arbos → ValidationOracle → Adaptation Arbos (`re_adapt`) if score is low.

 Sub-Arbos workers act as hyphal tips: they run verifier-first symbolic checks, guided diversity, tool calls, and local reflection loops.
-High-signal findings trigger immediate stigmergy writes to the wiki hierarchy.
+Aha moments (local score jumps or heterogeneity spikes) are detected at the Sub-Arbos level and gated by toggles.High-signal findings trigger immediate stigmergy writes to the wiki hierarchy.

 **Outer Loop** (cross-run brain evolution):
-- Aha moments (local score jumps or heterogeneity spikes) are detected at the Sub-Arbos level and gated by toggles.
 - ValidationOracle + WikiHealthOracle boost scores from high-signal wiki contributions.
-- **Grail RL** reinforces high-value trajectories via `memory_reinforcement_signal` (using the same reinforcement formula) and stores them in the persistent memdir-backed Grail for future recall.
+- **Grail RL** reinforces high-value trajectories via `memory_reinforcement_signal` (using the same reinforcement formula) and stores them in the persistent memdir-backed Grail DB for future recall.
 - **Deep Replan** triggers automatically on stale-regime detection (z-score drop or prolonged low scores), generating an entirely new strategic avenue while preserving all prior Grail patterns and forcing a fresh Planning Arbos run.

 The result is a true self-compounding system: intelligence is accumulated and refined across runs.